muhammadrezaulkarim/datamerging/README.md

 Download Source Code:

-1. Download the datamerging project in your local desktop/laptop:
+1. Download the 'datamerging' project in your local desktop/laptop running the following command:

 git clone git@github.com:muhammadrezaulkarim/datamerging.git

-Assume the project has been downloaded here: C:\Users\UserX\datamerging-master.
-UserX needs to be replaced by actual Windows user.
+Assume the project has been downloaded here: 'C:\Users\UserX\datamerging-master'.
+'UserX' needs to be replaced by actual Windows user.

-Run the program:
+Build and Execute the Program:

 1. Open a Windows Command Prompt in administrative mode (Run as administrator).
 Move to the 'com.problemset.rezaul.datamerging' directory with the following command: